Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Infinitesimal rigidity

-We show the \lq only if' part by contrapositive.
+We show the \lq only if' part by showing the contrapositive.
 Suppose that $\lambda$ is neither a weighted simple closed curve nor has a one-holed torus or a sphere with four holes as its minimal supporting surface.
 Let $\Sigma$ be its minimal supporting surface.
 Since a pants decomposition of $\Sigma$ contains at least two simple closed curves in the interior of $\Sigma$, a measured lamination in $S \setminus \mathrm{Int} \Sigma$ can have components fewer than $3g-4$.
-Therefore the longest possible ascending sequence starting from $\lambda$ has length less than $3g-3$, hence the exposed face height of $F_{|\lambda|}$ is less than $3g-4$. \end{proof}
+Therefore the longest possible ascending sequence starting from $\lambda$ has length less than $3g-3$.
+This shows that the exposed face height of $F_{|\lambda|}$ is less than $3g-4$. \end{proof}